 Our case management program offers HIV/AIDS education, counseling, case management, supportive services, and peer leadership to PLWHA with criminal justice histories.

-The Single Stop program helps participants determine if they are eligible to receive public benefits available to low-income individuals.
+The Benefits Access program helps participants determine if they are eligible to receive public benefits available to low-income individuals.
 These benefits include Supplemental Nutrition Assistance Program (SNAP), Medicaid, Supplemental Security Income/Social Security Disability Insurance (SSI/SSD), and other forms of public assistance.
 The program also connects participants with expert advice to help them with a wide range of issues, such as child support, evictions, accessing criminal records, and more.
 These additional services are offered to all new participants who walk through our doors.
 Our Benefits Access services are offered both remotely, and in-person, if needed.

 Our entitlements specialists engage participants and staff to ensure that they register to vote in the upcoming local, state, and national elections.
 Necessary documents are collected from participants and assistance is offered to homeless individuals in determining the best address to use on their voter registration forms.